Micky Adams: Sheffield United

 In December 2010, following Gary Speed's departure from the job as manager of Sheffield United for the position as the head coach of Wales, Adams was one of a handful of names linked to the vacant position at his boyhood club Sheffield United.
 On Christmas Eve, Vale chairman Bill Bratt announced he had "reluctantly" given Adams permission to talk to Sheffield United.
 Six days later it was announced that he would be taking the position.
 He announced his three aims as manager would be to firstly avoid relegation, to then challenge for promotion, and finally "to develop a structure that will build us a reputation for homegrown talent that fans can be proud of in their team".
 Former United player Alan Cork was installed as his assistant, Cork had worked as Adams' assistant at Fulham, Swansea, Leicester and Coventry.
 The fourth manager at the club that season, he brought in Dave Bassett in a consultancy role after finding managing the club a bigger task than he had previously assumed.
-As Adams explained: "When you're manager at Port Vale you probably get three calls a day and one of those is from the wife asking me what time I'm coming home for my tea."

 His honeymoon period dissipated quickly, as United failed to win in his first eleven games in charge (four draws and seven defeats) and slipped into 23rd spot after letting slip a two-goal lead to lose 3–2 to fellow relegation strugglers Scunthorpe United.
 Adams told the press that "The fans were singing 'you're not fit to wear the shirt', I cannot disagree with them.
 That is as disappointing a result as I have ever had in my career."
 It took three months before he achieved his first win.
 The victory came on 8 March 2011 (his 14th game in charge), as his side came from behind to beat Nottingham Forest 2–1.
 Sheffield United were relegated to League One at the end of the season, finishing six points short of safety.
-Adams and United parted company after a meeting with the owner Kevin McCabe.
+The owner Kevin McCabe subsequently dismissed Adams.
 McCabe stated that he wished to initiate a "clean sweep at the top and start afresh", whilst Adams said that he was "very, very disappointed with the decision...
 I am a Blade and will always be a Blade."